Department of Economics Senior Integrative Exercise ("COMPS")

 B. Dates and Procedures

-- Each student will be notified of the grade he or she has earned (Pass or Fail) by May 8, 2015.
-All green books, except those of students not receiving a passing grade, will be retained by the department.
+- Each student will be notified of the grade he or she has earned (Pass or Fail) by May 5, 2017.
+All exams, except those of students not receiving a passing grade, will be retained by the department.

-- Anyone not receiving a Passing grade on the first Comps Exam will be asked to retake all or part of the exam.
+- Anyone not receiving a passing grade on the first Comps exam will be asked to retake all or part of the exam.
 These students will be informed orally by a departmental faculty member of the reasons for the non-passing grade.
-The retake must be completed by Friday, May 29, 2015.
+The retake must be completed by Friday, May 26, 2017.
 The exact time and place will be determined by the student and the Department Chair.
-Only those who failed the first examination may sit for the retake and, if successful, will receive a grade of Pass in Comps.
+Only those who failed the first examination may sit for the retake and, if successful, will receive a grade of pass in Comps.
 In exceptional cases the department may ask a student to present an oral explanation or defense of any part of his or her retake examination.

 C. Choice of Fields